A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Case Study 1: FutureShorelines Project

 We applied the dual-helix approach to transform the monolithic FutureShorelines codebase into a modular, maintainable architecture.
 The goal was to decouple the core coastal vulnerability modeling logic from the UI, so that the system could be adapted to new geographic regions, updated SLR scenarios, and alternative use-cases without breaking existing functionality.
 To achieve this, the 3-track structure was initialized with domain-specific knowledge and behavioral constraints.

-We used AgentLoom with gpt-5.2 as the underlying execution model.
+We used the Cursor agentic Integrated Development Environment (IDE) to implement AgentLoom with \texttt{gpt-5.2} as the underlying execution model.
 Following the dual-role architecture (Section~\ref{section-dual-helix-stabilization}), a human researcher served as the Agent Builder, overseeing the governance structure and reviewing architectural plans, while the LLM operated as the Domain Expert executing project tasks.

 The Knowledge track was initialized with domain knowledge nodes, for example with the detailed methodology of modeling coastal inundation described in \citep{juhasz_beyond_2023}, project context (i.e. project proposal) and other relevant information.
 Technical knowledge nodes provided the agent with patterns for the project's core dependencies (Mapbox GL JS, ECharts, turf.js), while architectural knowledge nodes described the target modular state.
 The Behavior track was configured with accessibility compliance requirements (WCAG 2.1 Level AA) and code quality constraints (500-line file limits, modular architecture requirements).